ctm/mb2-doc/src/series/2024/wywae.md

 browser is configured for (which&mdash;for most people&mdash;is your local time zone).

-Each of the events in the table below will eventually be a link to the appropriate page of the EMBARGO 2024 Structure
+Each of the events in the table below is a link to the appropriate page of the EMBARGO 2024 Structure
 Sheet.